 1 cup frozen or fresh sweet corn kernels

 2 cups of mixed color bell peppers chopped finely (or you can use any one color like green or red too)

-1 tsp red chilli powder (or to taste)
+1 teaspoon red chilli powder (or to taste)

-1/2 tsp dry mango powder or 1 tbsp juice of lemon (to taste)
+½ teaspoon dry mango powder or 1 tablespoon juice of lemon (to taste)

 salt to taste